Create A Culture Of Innovation At Your Small Business

 This is probably the best place to start in creating a culture of innovation at your small business.
 Environment plays a huge role in promoting a culture of innovation.
 There are numerous firms out there that specialize in creating office environments that foster creativity.
 Take a look at Google’s office complex or the offices of advertising agency Chiat Day.
 If you haven’t yet received your invitation to tour either of those offices, you can take a look at photos of Google here and of Chiat Day here.

 Now, Google and Chiat Day had a budget of millions to work with to invest in creating their space.
 But there are things that you can do within your own space that won’t break the bank.
 Consider ditching the beige and gray cubicle layout for something that reflects the values of your own brand.
-Make the environment more warm, more inviting and more fun.
-Small changes can have a big impact on moving toward creating your own culture of innovation within your small business.
+Make the environment warmer, more inviting, and more fun.
+Small changes can have a big impact on creating your own culture of innovation within your small business.

 Search for the renegades

 As we’ve previously covered in other articles, the success of your small business lies with the first ten people you bring on board.
 We’ve also discussed that the rebels out there can be instrumental in unleashing a whole culture of innovation for your small business.
 Be selective when it comes to bringing in the ones that will be the face of your business.
 And always be on the lookout for the ones that have the ability to shake things up from time to time and shed a new perspective on doing things.